BerendRingeling/Mahler/README.md

-This is temporary: This contains the code used to generate the figures in our paper.
-The code is all written in sagemath.
-The data files are available in dropbox, https://www.dropbox.com/scl/fo/insq45p2d447it3hbvdtt/AGjqeZ_aJU3V4PdCFoi5hSk?rlkey=eoz53cs2tlr4frpwmrxrveuv8&st=dgbga66t&dl=0
+It contains the SageMath code used to generate the figures in our paper.
+To run the scripts successfully, place the MahlerExperiments folder inside the Figure folder.

+The required data files are available on https://www.dropbox.com/scl/fo/insq45p2d447it3hbvdtt/AGjqeZ_aJU3V4PdCFoi5hSk?rlkey=eoz53cs2tlr4frpwmrxrveuv8&st=dgbga66t&dl=0